biscuit-extensions/extension/README.md

-## Hello Biscuit Extension Template: {{ cookiecutter.extension_name | title }}
+## Hello Biscuit Extension Template

 This template is used to initialize a new Biscuit extension.
 It includes the basic structure (package, tests) for a simple extension that greets the user.

 Check the [API reference](https://tomlin7.github.io/biscuit/api/app) for adding more functionality to your extension.

-## Extension Development
+## Getting Started

-To create a new Biscuit extension, you can use the Biscuit CLI.
-Make sure you have the Biscuit CLI installed.
-If you don't have it installed, you can install it using:
+To create a new Biscuit extension using this template, you can use the [Biscuit CLI](https://pypi.org/project/biscuit-editor)(Make sure you have it installed).

 ```cs
 biscuit ext new <extension name>